 It is undoubtedly this combination of imagery that has led the atoll nation to become one of the world’s most famous tourist destinations.
 With over 900 islands still – in theory – up for grabs, there is no end of developers looking to create their own lucrative platforms for foreign fantasists.

 But when was this mythical message first put in the bottle?

 In the early 18th century, Maldivians were getting used to foreigners’ eyeing up their isles, though marauding colonists were not normally welcome.
 Meanwhile, over in Europe, the Englishman Daniel Defoe was publishing his first novel, Robinson Crusoe, a survivalist tale of shipwreck and utopianism set on a deserted tropical island.

 Defoe’s potent cocktail of colonial imagery, escapism and morality would soon become a favourite tipple of western popular culture.
-Indeed, the so-called ‘Robinsonade’ genre has gone on to include books such as The Swiss Family Robinson, Lord of the Flies, films like Tom Hanks’ Castaway, and Leonardo Di Caprio’s The Beach, as well as many TV and radio shows, (some of which have even filmed in the Maldives).
+Indeed, the so-called ‘Robinsonade’ genre has gone on to include books such as The Swiss Family Robinson, Lord of the Flies, films like Tom Hanks’ Castaway, and Leonardo Di Caprio’s The Beach, as well as many TV and radio shows, (some of which have even been filmed in the Maldives).

 Appearing just as Western Europe’s industrial revolution started to sever the people’s ties with nature, this literature undoubtedly fed a growing psychological need for a ‘Maldives’ (or somewhere very much like it); a simple life in tune with creation.